 We also guide that we will develop our progressive dividend policy going forward such that the dividend over the short to medium term will, after accounting for continued earnings growth, reduce dividend cover to broadly 3x EPS which should see further material progress to distributions.

-I look forward to updating the market on progress in the coming months.
+capability or securing enough metering assets, I'm pleased we've I look forward to updating the market on progress in the tackled these challenges well, and with a new and strengthened coming months.

 BOBBY KALAR

 Chief Executive Officer